Adelpzk/DSS_Scraper/README.md

-# UW Wave Browser Extension
+# Waterloo works Scraper as a Browser Extension

-Browser extension for UW Wave, the ultimate companion app to WaterlooWorks.
+Browser extension to scrape waterloo works data for FindWorks, which is a course project for the Decision Support Systems Course at UW.
+This was built using the opensource code: https://github.com/uwwave/extension, which is the chrome extension for https://uwwave.ca/

 ## Getting started